ncbi/sra-tools/tools/kar/README.txt

     docker run -v ~/output/:/output:rw --rm sratoolkit:delite sra_delite.sh export --target /output/SRR000001
     docker run -v ~/output/:/output:rw --rm sratoolkit:delite vdb-dump -R 1 /output/SRR000001/new.kar

+To simplify delite process there is script "delite_docker.sh", which embeds all delite commands, which could safe time on typing.
+Script has only one parameter ACCESSION.
+User can use it like that:

+    docker run -v ~/output/:/output:rw --rm sratoolkit:delite delite_docker.sh SRR000001

 ENJOY